Codecademy/docs/content/ai/concepts/generative-ai/concepts/text/text.md

 - Write a blog entry
 - Create Ad copy

-In general, Generative AI can create new content based on text input and is great at summarizing and changing the style and tone of text content.
+Generative AI can create new content based upon text input and prompts.
+It can summarize and alter the style and tone of text.

 Some common tools include: